SensesProject/extreme-events/src/assets/text/en.md

 We discuss two aspects of extreme events: The share of {global land area}(Global land surface with the exception of Greenland and Antarctica) as well as the share of the {global population}(Based on total population and population distribution from
 2005 to isolate the pure climate change effect) exposed to them every year.

-The analysis is based on impact projections that originate from the [ISIMIP project](https://www.isimip.org), a collection of impact model simulations driven by the same input data to enable cross-model and cross-sector comparison.
+The analysis is based on impact projections that originate from the [ISIMIP project](https://www.isimip.org), a collection of impact model simulations driven by the same input data to enable cross-model and cross-sector comparisons.

 +++ cat-heatwave-title